Yes, it is me and I'm actually blogging. My how time gets away from us doesn't it?

 You've never heard of "Sweets Syndrome?"
 Neither had I.

-is a skin condition marked by fever and painful skin lesions that
+"Sweet's syndrome — also known as acute febrile neutrophilic dermatosis — is a skin condition marked by fever and painful skin lesions that appear mainly on your arms, face and neck.

 The exact cause of Sweet's syndrome isn't always known.
-In some people,
+In some people, it's triggered by an infection, illness or certain medications.
+Sweet's syndrome can also occur with some types of cancer.

-Most often, Sweet's syndrome will clear on its own in a few months or
+Most often, Sweet's syndrome will clear on its own in a few months or once the underlying cause is resolved or eliminated.
+Healing is much more rapid with treatment."

-As the title of the post suggests, "Sweet's is not so Sweet."
 It is a rare disease.
 And I mean RARE.
 As you can imagine those who suffer with sweets are very frustrated, mainly because there is so little known about it.
 SO, they are trying to do all they can to get the word out about it.
-My friend, Rhonda, started a blog to document her already LONG journey with it.
-She also explains everything so much better than I could, so I am now going to refer you to her blog, "Not So Sweets."
-Please, please read and share it.
-And, pray.
-Pray that a cure can be found, and help/relief can found quickly for those who suffer with it.
-Love, Wendy Darling

 I have had trouble in the last few months actually making myself sit down and blog.
 I WANT to blog.
 I LIKE to blog.
 But, I don't always have something to say.
 Being on facebook I kind of feel like I am just repeating myself if I blog about it later.